When it comes to your industrial marketing strategy, well-thought-out email marketing campaigns must be a part of your approach.

 6. You don’t sound professional or reliable.

 If you were a potential client opening up your email, would you trust your company?
 Does the email sound professional, polished, and engaging?
-If your salespeople are still writing their own emails, you may want to consider having a pro clean them up.
+If your sales team is still writing their own emails, you may want to consider having a pro clean them up.
+Also, sending industrial emails from generic email addresses like firstname.lastname@example.org reduces your credibility and is an email marketing "don't."

 Strong copy is critical, but should always be complemented by a professional, easy-to-read look.
 Email formatting should be clean and modern to allow for quick, easy reading.
 And make sure your emails are mobile-friendly and optimized for all types of devices.
 This will help to engage readers whenever and wherever they browse their inboxes.